Quotient completion for the foundation of constructive mathematics: Applications to richer doctrines

 with $\pr$ a projection (hence also $\pr'$ a projection), for any $\beta$ in $P(X)$, the canonical arrow $ P_f\B_\pr(\beta)\leq \B_{\pr'}P_{f'}(\beta)$ in $P(A')$ is iso; \end{definition}

-\begin{exms} (a) For $\mathscr{T}$ a first order theory, the primary fibration $LT:\cat{V}\op\longrightarrow\Cat{InfSL}$, as defined in \ref{lta}, is universal.
+\begin{exms} (a) The primary fibration $LT:\ct{V}\op\longrightarrow\Ct{InfSL}$, as defined in \ref{lta} for a first order theory $\mathcal{T}$, is universal.
 A right adjoint to $P_\pr$ is computed by quantifying universally the variables that are not involved in the substitution given by the projection, {\it e.g.} for the projection $\pr=[z/x]:(x,y)\to(z)$ and a formula $W$ with free variables at most $x$ and $y$, $\B_\pr(W)$ is $\Forall y.(W[z/x])$.
 As in the case of the left adjoints in \ref{exh}, the Beck-Chevalley condition expresses the correct interplay between term substitution and universal quantification.

 (b) The primary doctrine in example~\ref{model} is universal: on a subset $U$ of $A$, the adjoint $\B_\pr$, for a projection $\pr$, is given by $\B_\pr(U)\colon=\left\{b\in B\mid \pr^{-1}\left\{b\right\}\subseteq U\right\}.$ \end{exms}